lueiyaya/ai-science-training-series-copy-mz/06_parallel_training/06_parallel_training_Homework.md

 The report of the result at https://wandb.ai/luei/WordPlay/reports/Report--Vmlldzo3Mzk2NDM3

-The screenshot of the training is below:
+The screenshot of the training:
 ![screenshot](screenshot.jpg)

 The log files of the training: